gcanti/tcomb-validation/README.md

 - `value` the value to validate
 - `spec` a type defined with the [tcomb](https://github.com/gcanti/tcomb) library

-Returns a `Validation` object containing the result of the validation
+returns a `Validation` object containing the result of the validation

 Example